agencyenterprise/neurotechdevkit/docs/contributing.md

 The examples you can find in the official [documentation](https://agencyenterprise.github.io/neurotechdevkit/generated/gallery/) are [python scripts](https://github.com/agencyenterprise/neurotechdevkit/tree/main/docs/examples) executed in CI.

-Running these scripts is a resource intensive and time consuming task, for this reason we are using CircleCI instead of Github Actions (as we can choose a more powerful machine to execute the job) and we are also using a cache that prevents processing all gallery files on each execution.
+Running these scripts is a resource intensive and time consuming task, for this reason we are using CircleCI instead of Github Actions (as we can choose a more powerful machine to execute the job).

-The cache source for the gallery is the `gh-pages` branch from our repository.
-This branch is updated every time a new push to the `main` branch occurs, and the output of the execution of gallery scripts are part of it.
-Our CI checks out the `gh-pages` branch and moves the generated gallery output to the directory that will be read by mkdocs, you can check how it is done [here](https://github.com/agencyenterprise/neurotechdevkit/blob/main/.github/workflows/docs.yml#L57:L66).

-With the forementioned cache implemented only newly added gallery scripts are executed on a Pull Request.
-So there's a risk of having changes to code breaking gallery scripts that were not touched in the Pull Request, these broken scripts would pass unnoticed because of the cache.
-We try to mitigate this issue by triggering a full execution of all gallery scripts **without cache** on a weekly basis, this is achieved using a [Github Action with a schedule](https://github.com/agencyenterprise/neurotechdevkit/blob/main/.github/workflows/trigger_gallery_build.yml) that starts a CicleCI workflow.

 ### Checking NDK documentation on CI